Skip to content

 Preferably, The Norwegian Mother and Child Cohort Study (MoBa) should be included in the title or sub-title of the publication.

-The acknowledgement section should include the MoBa cohort funders.
-In addition, the participating families who have contributed with data and biological material should be acknowledged.
-The following text must be included in all manuscripts:
+The acknowledgement section must include the MoBa cohort funders.
+In addition, the participating families who contributed with data and biological material must be acknowledged.

 “We thank the Norwegian Institute of Public Health (NIPH) for generating high-quality genomic data.
 This research is part of the HARVEST collaboration, supported by the Research Council of Norway (#229624).
 We also thank the NORMENT Centre for providing genotype data, funded by the Research Council of Norway (#223273), South East Norway Health Authority and KG Jebsen Stiftelsen.
 We further thank the Center for Diabetes Research, the University of Bergen for providing genotype data and performing quality control and imputation of the data funded by the ERC AdG project SELECTionPREDISPOSED, Stiftelsen Kristian Gerhard Jebsen, Trond Mohn Foundation, the Research Council of Norway, the Novo Nordisk Foundation, the University of Bergen, and the Western Norway health Authorities (Helse Vest)”.

-Magnus P, Birke C, Vejrup K, Haugan A, Alsaker E, Daltveit AK, Handal M, Haugen M, Hoiseth G, Knudsen GP, Paltiel L, Schreuder P; Tambs K, Vold L, Stoltenberg C. Cohort Profile Update: The Norwegian Mother and Child Cohort Study (MoBa).
+- Magnus P, Birke C, Vejrup K, Haugan A, Alsaker E, Daltveit AK, Handal M, Haugen M, Hoiseth G, Knudsen GP, Paltiel L, Schreuder P; Tambs K, Vold L, Stoltenberg C. Cohort Profile Update: The Norwegian Mother and Child Cohort Study (MoBa).
 Int J Epidemiol 2016; 45:382-8.

-Mandatory if biological material is used:
+Mandatory reference if biological material is used:

-Liv Paltiel, Anita Haugan, Trine Skjerden, Kari Harbak, Siri Bækken, Nina Kristin Stensrud, Gun Peggy Knudsen and Per Magnus.
+- Liv Paltiel, Anita Haugan, Trine Skjerden, Kari Harbak, Siri Bækken, Nina Kristin Stensrud, Gun Peggy Knudsen and Per Magnus.
 The biobank of the Norwegian Mother and Child Cohort Study – present status Nor J Epidemiol 2014; 24 (1-2): 29-35

-Mandatory if relevant:
+Other references, if relevant:

-Nilsen RM, Vollset SE, Gjessing HK, Skjærven R, Melve KK, Schreuder P, Alsaker ER, Haug K, Daltveit AK, Magnus P. Self-selection and bias in a large prospective pregnancy cohort in Norway.
+- Nilsen RM, Vollset SE, Gjessing HK, Skjærven R, Melve KK, Schreuder P, Alsaker ER, Haug K, Daltveit AK, Magnus P. Self-selection and bias in a large prospective pregnancy cohort in Norway.
 Paediatr Perinat Epidemiol 2009; 23: 597-608

 - Magnus P, Irgens LM, Haug K, Nystad W, Skjaerven R, Stoltenberg C and the MoBa Study Group.
 Cohort profile: The Norwegian Mother and Child Cohort Study (MoBa).
 Int J Epidemiol 2006; 35:1146-50.